Covid 19 Omicron scare: DJ Dimension avoids prosecution - Ministry of Health - NZ Herald

-The DJ who threatened to leak Omicron into the community after breaking self-isolation rules will reportedly avoid prosecution.
+The DJ whose actions threatened to leak Omicron into the community after breaking self-isolation rules will avoid prosecution.

-The Ministry of Health did not intend to refer DJ Dimension - real name Robert Etheridge - to police, according to Stuff.
+The Ministry of Health did not intend to refer DJ Dimension - real name Robert Etheridge - to police.

-"The Ministry continues to assess the need for enforcement action in relation to breaches of the Covid-19 Public Health Response Order on a case by case basis, and may seek action in instances where this would support the public health response," the Ministry said in a statement to Stuff.
+"The Ministry continues to assess the need for enforcement action in relation to breaches of the Covid-19 Public Health Response Order on a case by case basis, and may seek action in instances where this would support the public health response," the Ministry said in a statement.

 A police spokeswoman reportedly said any enforcement action over broken isolation rules would come after consultation with the Ministry of Health – and would generally follow a referral from them, which hadn't been received.